Autler-Townes spectroscopy of a Rydberg ladder

 Importantly, the two-photon conditions that lead to lower-leg absorption (at the Autler-Townes resonances) and transparency (EIT, precisely at the two-photon resonance) are velocity dependent.
 For counter-propagating lower- and upper-leg light beams, the two-photon resonance condition is satified for atoms at velocity $\mathbf{v}$ whenever $(\delta_\mathrm{l} - \mathbf{k}_\mathrm{l} \cdot \mathbf{v}) - (\delta_\mathrm{u} + \mathbf{k}_\mathrm{u} \cdot \mathbf{v}) = 0$, where $\delta_{\mathrm{l},\mathrm{u}}$ are the bare lower- and upper-leg detunings, and $\mathbf{k}_{\mathrm{l},\mathrm{u}}$ the lower- and upper-leg wavevectors.

 In a hot medium, such as a room-temperature thermal atomic vapor, the Doppler shifts $\mathbf{k}_\mathrm{l} \cdot \mathbf{v}$ and $\mathbf{k}_\mathrm{u} \cdot \mathbf{v}$ can be far larger than the widths of the absorption and EIT features.
 In this case, and for the inverted-ladder scheme, at near-resonant settings of the driving light beams (i.e.\ with respect to the resonances for a stationary atom), all three spectroscopic features are overlaid: for atoms at three different velocity classes, one achieves the resonance conditions on each of the two Autler-Townes and also for the EIT condition.
-This overlay is represented in Fig.\ \ref{fig:sys_theory}(b).
+We simulate this phenomenon using the three level ladder model shown in Fig. \ref{fig:sys_theory}(a), incorporating spontaneous emission from the intermediate and Rydberg state via the Lindblad master equation.
+Doing so yields the overlay shown in Fig.\ \ref{fig:sys_theory}(b).
 The simulated absorption profiles are obtained from the imaginary part of the optical susceptibility, which represents the dissipative response of the atomic medium and is directly proportional to the lower-leg beam absorption.